happyfuckingai/felicias-finance-hackathon/README.md

 6. Make sure that your Mem0 Account is set-up correctly.
 7. Make sure to have a MCP Server correctly set-up.

+## Licenses

+- Proprietary portions: All files except `mcp_client` and portions of `agent.py` not authored by Thanh-Y Nguyen — Copyright © 2025 Thanh-Y Nguyen.
+  Licensed for private/educational use only.
+Redistribution, publication, or commercial use is prohibited without written permission.

+- Third-party components:
+  - `mcp_client` — Copyright © LiveKit, Inc., MIT License.
+  - Portions of `agent.py` not authored by Thanh-Y Nguyen — MIT or other applicable license.
+  See `LICENSE-LIVEKIT` for details.